-The Puget Sound Clean Air Agency (the Agency) reports air quality data every year.
-The purpose is to summarize regional air quality by presenting air quality monitoring results for six criteria air pollutants and air toxics.
+The Puget Sound Clean Air Agency (the Agency) summarizes air quality data from our core monitoring network every year.
+This report summarizes regional air quality by presenting air quality monitoring results for six criteria air pollutants and air toxics.
 The U.S. Environmental Protection Agency (EPA) sets national ambient air quality standards (NAAQS) for the criteria pollutants.
 The criteria pollutants are:

 - Particulate Matter (particles 10 micrometers and 2.5 micrometers in diameter)

 - Ozone

 - Nitrogen Dioxide

 - Carbon Monoxide

 - Sulfur Dioxide

+- Lead (monitoring discontinued due to very low levels)

 Air toxics are defined by Washington State and the Agency to include hundreds of chemicals and compounds that are associated with a broad range of adverse health effects, including cancer.
 Many air toxics are a component of either particulate matter or volatile organic compounds (a precursor to ozone).
 The Air Quality Index (AQI) is a nationwide reporting standard for the criteria pollutants.
 The AQI is used to relate air quality levels to health effects in a simplified way.
-"Good" AQI days continued to dominate our air quality in 2013.
-However, air quality degrades into "moderate" or "unhealthy for sensitive groups" for brief periods.
+"Good" AQI days continued to dominate our air quality in 2015.
+However, air quality degraded into "moderate" or "unhealthy for sensitive groups" for brief periods.